vishukla/covid19-bots/README.md

 ### Structure

 The collected Twitter data is expected to be in `data` directory.
 Same directory will be used by the script to write generated output files.
+The entire dataset will be made available upon request.

 ```{bash}
 .